srynprjl/data-science-lab/lab-iii/README.md

 - Write data to a file
 - Read data from a file
 - Append data to a file
-- Handle invalid user input and file errors using exception handling
+- Handle invalid user input and file errors using exception handling<br />

 **Output:**
 ![alt text](../outputs/lab3-5.png)